evelynfoy/fun-online-quiz-game/README.md

       - Largest function has 10 statements in it, while the median is 3.
       - The most complex function has a cyclomatic complexity value of 4 while the median is 2.

-### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 ## Deployment